Amazon Seller Newbie: My Epic Hunt for Cheap Products to Sell, and Yes, It Involves Puppets

 At 1000 minimum, that’s not exactly a cheap cost of entry, but what I can do is reach out and see if they can offer a few samples – sell just a few units and test the waters for this product.
 To me, there’s no need for a huge investment out of the gate as a newbie Amazon seller.

-I found this particular item as low as $0.85 on Alibaba, selling used on Amazon for $20.37 – 20x more.
+I found this particular item as low as $0.85 on Alibaba, with the Amazon listing selling used on Amazon by one seller account for $20.37 – 20x more.
 It usually sells around $24, and I even found one for $39.22.
-Now, when you factor in additional expenses, this obviously doesn’t mean you’re making 20x profit on each sale, but this kind of price gap implies there may be potential for a new competitor to enter the space.
+Now, when you factor in additional expenses such as shipping cost and advertising, this obviously doesn’t mean you’re making 20x profit on each sale, but there is definite potential for a high profit margin – this kind of price gap implies there may be potential for a new competitor to enter the Amazon FBA business space.

-For sourcing, I realize that no one who can hold your hand through the entire process.
+For sourcing, I realize that no one can hold your hand through the entire process.

 Super jazzed (dot com)